centreon/centreon-documentation/versioned_docs/version-23.10/monitoring/basic-objects/hosts.md

 ### Host basic information

 * **Name**: host name used by the Monitoring Engine.
 Cannot contain `~!$%^&|'"<>?,()=*{}` and spaces.
 * **Alias**: another name for the host, spaces and characters unauthorized in the name are allowed here.
-You may also use the alias to look up the host using the Name search bar.
+You may also use the alias to look up the host using the **Search bar** with the syntax `alias:`.
 * **Address**: IP address or DNS name of the host.
 The **Resolve** button tests the domain name by questioning the DNS server configured on the central server.
 If given a DNS name, the Resolve button will also replace the text with the matching IP address.
-* **SNMP Community & Version**: name of the community and the SNMP version.
+* **SNMP Community & Version**: name of the community that was defined for the equipment and its version.
+If the version is 1 or 2, use the community field, if the version is 3, leave the community field empty and add the following custom macro in the **Host check options** section: [`snmpextraoptions`](centreon-documentation/pp/integrations/plugin-packs/getting-started/how-to-guides/troubleshooting-plugins.md).
-* **Monitoring server**: which one amongst Central, a poller or a remote server will be charged with monitoring this host.
+* **Monitoring server**: which server (central, poller or remote) will be charged with monitoring this host.
 * **Timezone**: location of the host.
-Note that the timezone established here is what determines the time of the checks of this host.
+Note that the timezone defined here is what determines the time of the checks of this host, not the timezone of server monitoring the host.
 * **Templates**: associate one or more [host templates](../templates.md#definition) with this object.

 If multiple templates would modify the same field, the properties of the template placed above the others will be applied.